ank-urG/toptunnel/openhands/custom_agents/pandas_migration_agent/CORE_PRINCIPLES.md

 - ❌ pytest.ini, tox.ini, Makefile
 - ❌ Any build or package configuration

-## 3. BACKWARD COMPATIBILITY
+## 3. DIRECT REPLACEMENTS ONLY

-**All migrations MUST work in both versions:**
-- Uses compatibility wrappers, not direct replacements
-- Adds fallback code for older pandas
+**No compatibility wrappers or monkey-patching:**
-- Tests in BOTH environments to verify
+- Makes direct API replacements that work in BOTH versions
+- NO compatibility modules or wrapper functions
+- NO monkey-patching or runtime checks
+- Only uses APIs available in both pandas 0.19.2 and 1.1.5

 ## 4. TEST-DRIVEN MIGRATION